aryanduntley/fractaledger/test/README.md

 - **end-to-end.test.js**: Tests complete workflows from wallet registration to transaction processing

+### New Features Tests

+- **internal-transfers.test.js**: Tests the functionality of internal wallet transfers
+- **base-wallet-protection.test.js**: Tests the base wallet protection mechanisms
+- **balance-reconciliation.test.js**: Tests the balance reconciliation system
+- **api-messaging.test.js**: Tests the API messaging system
+- **new-features-integration.test.js**: Tests the integration of all new features

 ## Running Tests

 ### Using the Test Runner Script